 Understanding the Danger of Heroin Relapse

 Relapsing on heroin is extremely dangerous and can be life-threatening.
-After a period of abstinence, a person’s tolerance will decrease, but when they relapse they may use the same dose of heroin as they used to.
-This can result in a potentially fatal heroin overdose.
+After a period of abstinence, a person’s tolerance to the drug decreases, but they may return to using the same dose they took before, putting them at high risk for a fatal overdose.

 Warning Signs of a Possible Heroin Relapse